Colorectal Cancer, Metastatic or Recurrent - What Happens

 colorectal cancer, these growths usually start as

-problems.
-But if polyps are not detected and removed, some of them can turn
+If polyps are not found and removed, some of them can turn

 - Colon cancer often spreads first to nearby lymph nodes.
 From there it may spread